13 Dec How privacy consent changes with the GDPR?

 The Article 29 Working Party (WP29) issued the guidelines on privacy consent under the GDPR that will set a much higher threshold of compliance.

 I have already touched the issues relating to the consent and how it differentiates from legitimate interest in this blog post, while this article specifically focuses on the requirements applicable to consent.
-I summarized the issues also in the video below in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the outline below:
+I summarized the issues also in the video in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the outline below:

 Privacy consent is a legal basis for data processing, even though for some categories of personal data such as data relating to criminal convictions and offences, this would not suffice as the data processing would be lawful only when provided by local laws.
 Also, in the cases when data processing can occur on the basis of consent, once this is obtained, according to the WP29